Chapter 3:

 -Take me there, and I'll tell you the plan.

--Can you help me grind this stuff up?
+-Can you help me crush this stuff?

 -How much?